 A programme to estimate southern blue whiting spawning stock biomass on each fishing ground using acoustic techniques began in 1993.
 The Bounty Platform, Pukaki Rise, and Campbell Island Rise were each surveyed annually between 1993 and 1995.
-After the first three annual surveys it was decided to survey these areas less regularly.
+After the first three annual surveys, these areas were surveyed less regularly.
 The Bounty Platform grounds were surveyed in 1997, 1999, and most recently in 2001.
 The Pukaki area was surveyed in 1997 and 2000.
 The only on-going series of research surveys is on the Campbell Island Rise grounds, which have been surveyed in 1998, 2000, 2002, 2004, 2006, 2009, and 2011.
 All these surveys have been carried out from R.V.
 Tangaroa using towed transducers and have been wide-area surveys intended to survey spawning southern blue whiting and pre-recruits.
-The results of these surveys have been the main input into southern blue whiting stock assessments for the last decade (e.g., Dunn & Hanchet 2011a, Dunn & Hanchet 2011b).
-Various spatial designs for acoustic surveys of southern blue whiting were investigated using simulation studies by Dunn & Hanchet (1998) and Dunn et al. (2001), whilst Hanchet et al. (2000a) examined diel variation in southern blue whiting density estimates.
+The results of these surveys have been the an important input into southern blue whiting stock assessments for the last decade (e.g., Dunn & Hanchet 2011a, Dunn & Hanchet 2011b).
+Various designs for acoustic surveys of southern blue whiting were investigated using simulation studies by Dunn & Hanchet (1998) and Dunn et al. (2001), whilst Hanchet et al. (2000a) examined diel variation in southern blue whiting density estimates.

-The primary objective of the surveys has been to estimate the biomass of the adult spawning stock.
+The primary objective of the RV Tangaroa wide areas surveys has been to estimate the biomass of the adult spawning stock.
 A secondary objective has been to provide estimates of pre-recruit fish in each of the areas and so the surveys have been extended into shallower water where the younger fish live.
-When adult southern blue whiting are actively spawning, the marks are easily identified because they are very dense and have characteristic features (Hanchet et al. 2000b, McClatchie et al. 2000, O'Driscoll 2011b).
+When adult southern blue whiting are actively spawning, the marks are easily identified because they are very dense and have characteristic features (McClatchie et al. 2000, Hanchet et al. 2000b).
 However, the pre-spawning and post-spawning adult marks are somewhat more diffuse and the adult fish distribution at this time often overlaps with the pre-recruits.
 The original analysis separated southern blue whiting marks into categories of adult, immature (mainly 2 and 3 years old) and juvenile (mainly 1 year old).
 However, in some areas and years the marks classified as adults also contained some immature 2 and 3 year old fish, whilst juveniles were often a mix of 1 and 2 year old fish.
 This problem was addressed by Hanchet et al. (2000b) who carried out a re-analysis of the early R.V.
 Tangaroa acoustic survey and decomposed the estimates into age 1, 2, 3, and 4+ fish.
-These decomposed estimates were further reanalysed by Grimes et al. (2007) who: (i) incorporated the new target strength-fish length relationship of Dunford & Macaulay (2006), (ii) used the new sound absorption coefficient of Doonan et al. (2003), (iii) included corrections and changes to strata areas, and (iv) estimated c.v.s of the decomposed estimates by age.
-More recently, estimates of biomass of the southern blue whiting categories were recalculated along similar lines (i.e. revising (i)-(iii) above) (NIWA Unpublished Data).
+This decomposition of acoustic marks was based on the age composition of targeted research trawls for juvenile and immature marks and on the age composition of commercial trawls for adults.
+Decomposed estimates of abundance were used as input for stock assessments of all three areas until 2012.
+However, in recent years some members of the Middle Depths Working Group (MDWG) were concerned that the commercial catch-at-age data were being used twice - once to decompose the adult acoustic indices and again as a separate input to the stock assessment model.
+So for the 2013 assessment of the Bounty Platform, and for future assessments of the other stocks, the MDWG agreed that the biomass estimates of the SBW categories (adult, immature, juvenile) should be used instead.